 Note.
-When viewing results the default deformed mesh factor of 6mm at screen size can generally be used, but if viewing a displacement reset loadcase it should be set to 1 to avoid a misleading mesh pattern that is caused by infinitesmal displacements being magnified by the default mesh factor.
+When viewing a displacement reset loadcase, setting a scale factor to be 1 (rather than using an on-screen value) will avoid a misleading mesh pattern that is caused by infinitesimal displacements being magnified by the default mesh factor.